sapphireUI/SapphireUI/docs/getting_started/theming.md

 fill="var(--chart-1)"
 ```

 This will set the fill color to the default value and theme (from inside the **.root**).
-Buridan ships with multiple pre-defined color themes for charts.
+Sapphire ships with multiple pre-defined color themes for charts.
 To switch themes, apply one of the pre-defined theme system crated inside your **theme.css** file.
 For example, the following will set the **--chart-1** color to the **red theme** if we apply that theme to an outter component:

 --SHOW_CODE_WITH_LANGUAGE(["theme_red_example", "python"])--